 With this iteration of the Shield TV, NVIDIA refocused the system away from gaming and more toward streaming (which is a good thing).

-The remote control got beefier.
-It’s now the size of a regular television remote.
+The remote control got beefier, so it’s now the size of a regular television remote.
 Instead of the “Apple-inspired” flat remote control, it’s now triangle-shaped.
 It’s oddly still comfortable, but I still prefer the old remote.

 And, best of all, they lowered the price, even in Canada.

 As I said, the focus is now clearly on streaming rather than gaming.
-The specs are still enough to run Netflix at 4K resolution.
-It can still output in Dolby Atmos and Dolby Vision HDR if the movie supports it.
+The specs are still enough to run Netflix at 4K resolution and can still output in Dolby Atmos and Dolby Vision HDR.

-All in all, the new NVIDIA Shield TV is a great option for a bare-bones, streaming player running the official Android TV.
-And now it’s at a price-point that makes it a great option in Canada.
+The new NVIDIA Shield TV is an excellent option for a bare-bones streaming player running the official Android TV.
+And now it’s at a price point that makes it a great option in Canada.

 Easily the highest performance Android TV there is!
 Power enough to be used as a Plex media server or game console with Steam or GeForce Now.
 If you want the best streaming experience you can get, then the NVIDIA Shield Pro is the one you want.